Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - Heavy custom webpack config makes Turbopack migration risky

-The middle path: Upgrade to Next.js 16 but keep existing patterns.
+The middle path I often propose: Upgrade to Next.js 16 but keep existing patterns.
 Run codemods for async APIs, enable Turbopack, but don't refactor working code to Server Actions.
 Get build speed benefits without rewrite costs.

 My Current Pricing Model #